NCAS-CMS/um-training/practicals/source/working-with-suites.rst

 Suite Discovery and Management: rosie go
 ----------------------------------------

 **Rosie go** is the suite manager GUI.
 It acts as a hub for all your suite work.
 From ``rosie go`` it is possible to search for suites, create, checkout, delete, edit, run suites and more.
-We will only take a look at the main features here.
-Full details on all the features of ``rosie go`` can be found in the user guide - http://metomi.github.io/rose/doc/rose-rug-rosie-go.html.
+We will take a look at the main features here.

 Launch ``rosie go`` by typing: ::